History of eugenics: Modern eugenics, genetic engineering, and ethical re-evaluation

-China
+Modern China

-Eugenic concerns have been prominent in China for some time, with the People's Republic of China's 1950 Marriage Law stating that "impotence, venereal disease, mental disorder and leprosy", as well as any other diseases seen by medical science as making a person unfit to marry, were grounds for prohibition from marriage.
+With the People's Republic of China's 1950 Marriage Law stating that "impotence, venereal disease, mental disorder and leprosy", as well as any other diseases seen by medical science as making a person unfit to marry, were grounds for prohibition from marriage.
 The 1980 law dropped all specific conditions bar leprosy, and the 2001 law now specifies no conditions, simply approval by a medical doctor.

 Various provinces began to pass laws barring certain classes of people, such as the mentally delayed, from reproducing in the late 1980s.
 The Chinese Maternal and Infant Health Care Law (1994), which has been referred to as the "Eugenic Law" in the West, required a health check prior to marriage.
 Carriers of certain genetic diseases were allowed to marry only if they are sterilized, or agree to use some other form of long-term contraception.
 Though the requirement for the health check has been dropped at the national level, it continues to be required by some provinces.
 Local medical doctors make the decision on who is "unfit" to marry.
 Much Western comment on the law has been critical, but many Chinese geneticists are supportive of the policy.

 In the Chinese province of Sichuan in 1999, a sperm bank called Notables' Sperm Bank opened, with professors as the only permitted donors.
 The semen bank was approved by the authority for family planning in the provincial capital Chengdu.

-Japan
+Modern Japan

 In postwar Japan, the Eugenic Protection Law (ja:優生保護法, Yusei Hogo Hō) was enacted in 1948 to replace the National Eugenic Law of 1940.
 The main provisions allowed for the surgical sterilization of women, when the woman, her spouse, or family member within the 4th degree of kinship had a serious genetic disorder, and where pregnancy would endanger the life of the woman.
 The operation required consent of the woman, her spouse and the approval of the Prefectural Eugenic Protection Council.

 The law also allowed for abortion for pregnancies in the cases of rape, leprosy, hereditary-transmitted disease, or if the physician determined that the fetus would not be viable outside of the womb.
 Again, the consent of the woman and her spouse were necessary.
 Birth control guidance and implementation was restricted to doctors, nurses and professional midwives accredited by the Prefectural government.
 The law was also amended in May 1949 to allow abortions for economic reasons at the sole discretion of the doctor, which in effect fully legalized abortion in Japan.

 Although the law's wording is unambiguous, it was used by local authorities as justification for measures enforcing forced sterilization and abortions upon people with certain genetic disorders, as well as leprosy, as well as an excuse for legalized discrimination against people with physical and mental handicaps.